 Meanwhile, the three stalls continue to have their own following.
 Student Suanggita Emerlin, 18, who was eating a bowl of laksa at No. 53 last Wednesday, says: 'I don't know which is the original Katong Laksa, and even if I did, it won't change anything because this one is tasty.'

 In short: The Rochor beancurd war is a tale of bitter business rivalry among the Koh siblings.
-It began in the 1960s when their parents peddled tau huay, a beancurd custard, from a pushcart in the Rochor and Beach Road areas.
+Their parents started selling tau huay, a beancurd custard, from a pushcart in the Rochor and Beach Road areas in the 1960s.
 After their father died in 1986, the stall had shop units in Selegie Road and Middle Road before settling in Short Street in 1998.
 Disputes over control of the family business, however, saw the siblings set up their own stalls.

 A file photo of the three Koh brothers (fr left) William, Koh Koon Meng and David, seen here with their mother. -- PHOTO: ST